BMS Phase I student,

 published in November 2010

-Update 2015: Agnes finished her masters thesis in July 2012 and is in Phase II since then.
-She is doing research as a PhD student in the group of Martin Skutella at TU Berlin.
-She has spent over a year as a visiting researcher at various institutions in India, the UK and the USA.
+Update 2015: Agnes finished her masters thesis in July 2012 and was in Phase II since then.
+She did research as a PhD student in the group of Martin Skutella at TU Berlin.
+She spent over a year as a visiting researcher at various institutions in India, the UK and the USA.
+Agnes defended her doctoral thesis in December 2015.